Otswag/alx-system_engineering-devops/0x00-shell_basics/README.md

-Dosplays the contents of the current directory
+Script changes the working directory